RMo-Sloth/wp-starter/README.md

 Now enable the theme in wordpress.

 ## Header -> Navigation
 There is a basic implementation for a navigation menu of a max of 2 depth.
 The menu s registered in the `functions.php` file, invoked in the `header.php` file and styled in `style.css` file.
 You should/could replace it with a more advanced implementation that suits your needs.

 ## Footer
+There is a basic implementation of a footer.
+Sidebars have been registered in `functions.php` (called: footer-1, footer-2 and footer-3).
+They are loaded in the footer template `footer.php`.
+Note that the sidebars are formatted in a block-editor friendly output.

 ## last